OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 - Analytical
 	- High level of UX to discover answers to a broad array of questions.
 	- help answer questions such as "Why did that happen?" or "What might happen next?" (recall [[Data Analytics Notes#Types of Analytics|diagnostic analysis]]).
-	- More info on how to design this report type is shown in a [[#Analytical Report Design|later section]].
+	- More info on how to design this report type is shown in a [[#Report Design Principles|later section]].
 - Operational
 	- monitor current or real-time data, make decisions, and act on those decisions.
 	- include buttons that allow the report consumer to navigate within the report and also beyond the report to perform actions in external systems.